 * Trade data to start reflecting mineral ore export ban

-* Ban, rate hikes, Fed tapering among headwinds to weaken growth
+* Ban, rate hikes, Fed tapering among headwinds to weaken

 * Economic impact from ban difficult to calculate